Trends in Home Design

 Design Material Photography Provided by Dena Mayes-Marietta

 Trends in home design and decor are often impacted by the world outside our collective front door.
 After experiencing the uncertainty and unknowns of the past 18 months, we as a global community have depended more intensively on our homes as a place of refuge and calm.
 Our homes have also become more multifunctional than ever before, as many continue to depend on their home as an office, school, gym and place to entertain family.
+Enhance indoor and outdoor living by incorporating fly screens for french doors, bridging the gap between the comfort of your home and the refreshing outdoors, creating a seamless connection between your living space and the natural world beyond.

 As a result, design trends like everything else that touches our daily lives have seen a revival in the importance of feeding both our emotional and physical needs.